Acid-Override/Acid-Override/README.md

 ### Hi there 👋
 My Name is Will Atwood
+- Exploring C# and the .NET framework
+- Angular vs React
 - Studying JavaScript and Full Stack Development
 - Open Source Software Advocate